 ChEWS is the Tier 2 Child and Adolescent Mental Health Service for children and young people in Kirklees.
 The Service provides short term targeted interventions to children and young people who are aged 5 to 19 and whose emotional needs are impacting on their day to day lives.

-These services can be called upon to support children in educational settings who have hearing /visual impairments respectively.
+These services can be called upon to support children in educational settings.
+This can involve supporting pupils or providing advice and training for school staff.
 With consent, schools can refer to the service.

 Speech and Language Service (S.A.L.T.)